CleverCloud/doc.clever-cloud.com/commons/get-help/faq.md

 All connections are handled by load-balancers ahead of your applications and forwarded in plain http, you cannot rely on the server port to know the scheme used by the user.

-Instead of it you can use the `X-Forwarded-Proto` HTTP header to get the information, it is set to '*http*' or '*https*'.
+Instead, you can use the `X-Forwarded-Proto` HTTP header to get the information, it is set to either '*http*' or '*https*'.

 <div class="panel panel-warning">
   <div class="panel-heading">
      <h4>Note for Play Framework!
 1.2.x users</h4>
   </div>
   <div class="panel-body">
-    In order to use `request.secure` instead of accessing the header, you must add `XForwardedSupport=all` in your *application.conf*.
+    In order to use `request.secure` instead of using the header, you must add `XForwardedSupport=all` in your *application.conf*.
   </div>
 </div>